vmware-tanzu/pinniped/site/content/docs/howto/login.md

 you would like to use in the resulting kubeconfig with the `--upstream-identity-provider-name` and/or `--upstream-identity-provider-type` flags.
 You may call `pinniped get kubeconfig` multiple times to generate multiple kubeconfigs for the cluster.

+By default, the resulting kubeconfig will contain the absolute path to the Pinniped CLI binary that was used to run `pinniped get kubeconfig`.
+However, this absolute path may not work on the local machines for your end users to whom you distribute the kubeconfig, since they may have the Pinniped CLI installed elsewhere.
+You can optionally set the absolute path or executable name in the resulting kubeconfig by using the `--pinniped-cli-path` argument.
+For example, when using `pinniped get kubeconfig --pinniped-cli-path=pinniped` then the resulting kubeconfig will include `pinniped` as the command to execute the Pinniped CLI, and during user login it will find the CLI by searching the user's PATH for a binary named `pinniped`.
+This also works on Windows, where using `pinniped` as the command can find a binary named `pinniped.exe` in the user's PATH.
+Alternatively, you could use `pinniped get kubeconfig --pinniped-cli-path=/usr/local/bin/pinniped` if you have reason to believe that your end users' machines will always have the Pinniped CLI installed in `/usr/local/bin`.

 ## Use the generated kubeconfig with `kubectl` to access the cluster

 A cluster user will typically be given a Pinniped-compatible kubeconfig by their cluster admin.
 They can use this kubeconfig